-The profile section of Figure 16 shows that the upper fracture zone intercepts the buried top of rock near borings MR-101A and MR-102.
+The profile section shows that the upper fracture zone intercepts the buried top of rock near borings MR-101A and MR-102.
 It intercepts and connects directly with the till unit of the regolith.
 Here, at the western corner of the site where top of rock slopes down, the lower fracture will also intercept the top of rock, but off-site.

-Thus, both fracture zones intercept the top of rock and connect to water-saturated regolith toward the west and as such provides a conduit for significant lateral flow of groundwater and sediment within the bedrock.
+Thus, both fracture zones intercept the top of rock and connect to water-saturated regolith toward the west and as such provides conduits for significant lateral flow of groundwater and sediment within the bedrock.
 Based on the data near MR-111B and MR-113, the upper fracture zone is at or near the fractured top of rock as shown diagrammatically by the pink elliptical zone in both map and profile section.
-(Compare Figures 15 and 16.)
-This hydrologic connection, even without any steep fractures, creates a unique plumbing system below the site with multiple direct connections between open water-bearing fractures from 0.2' to 4.7' in width and the permeable water-saturated regolith (water table $\sim+0.7$ ' elev.).
+(See Figures 26 and 27.)
+This hydrologic connection, even without any steep fractures, creates a unique plumbing system below the site with multiple direct connections between open water-bearing fractures from 0.2' to 4.7' in width and the permeable water-saturated regolith (water table $\sim$ +0.7' elev.).